IBM/datascienceontology-frontend/assets/pages/intro.md

 ##### Composition

 The most important function constructor is **composition**: it composes two or more functions *in sequence*, so that the outputs of the first function become the inputs of the second function.
-The expression tree for the composition of functions $f$ and $g$ is
+In “point-full” mathematical notation, the composition of a function $f$ with another function $g$ is the function $x \mapsto g(f(x))$.
+That is, the function $f$ is applied, followed by $g$.
+The expression tree for this composition is

 sexp: Composition of functions
 :::
 ["compose", "f", "g"]
 :::

-In “point-full” mathematical notation, this composition defines the function $x \mapsto g(f(x))$.
+In the graphical syntax, composition is represented by wires:

 **TODO**: DIAGRAM

-**TODO**: Domain compatibility and implicit conversion
+In order for a composition to be well-defined, the input and output types must be compatible.
+Specifically, there must be the same number of output types of $f$ as input types of $g$ and, moreover, each output type of $f$ must be a subtype of the corresponding input type of $g$.
+The interpretation is that outputs of $f$ are *implicitly converted* to the input types of $g$ before being passed as inputs to $g$.
+Diagrammatically, this means that the source port type of any wire must be a subtype of the target port type of the wire.

 #### Subfunctions